emileFRT/unofficial-ysap-fmt/README.md

 | `var-naming` | ❌ | warning | Use lowercase variable names |
 | `declaration` | ✅ | warning | Don't use `readonly` or `declare -i` |

-## Why so few rules support formatting
+## Why so few rules support automated formatting

-Short answer: either it might change the script behaviour (ex: removing `set -e`, substituing `[` to `[[`), or it is somewhat hard t implement and i can't be bothered for now (issues discussion welcome if needed/implementation proposal)
+Short answer: either it might change the script behaviour (ex: removing `set -e`, substituing `[` to `[[`), or it is somewhat hard to implement (bash allow a lot a things yo know...) and i can't be bothered for now (issues and usecases welcome, implementation proposal too)

 ## Why in Go (and not Bash or <insert lang>...)